w3c/wai-tutorials/source/forms/notifications.html.erb.md

 Provide feedback to users about the results of their form submission, whether successful or not.
 This includes in-line feedback at or near the form controls and overall feedback that is typically provided after form submission.

-Notifications need to be concise and clear.
+Notifications have to be concise and clear.
 In particular, error messages should be easy to understand and should provide simple instructions on how they can be resolved.
 Success messages are also important to confirm task completion.

 ## Overall feedback